svtk/AtomicKotlinCourse/Introduction to Objects/Property Accessors/Exercise 4/task.md

 Introduce an auxiliary `private _accesses` property to store the number of accesses.
 For each access, increment `_accesses` in its getter.
-The Kotlin style guide recommends that you name auxiliary properties with a leading underscore.
+The Kotlin style guide recommends naming auxiliary properties with a leading underscore.

 </div>